 MIA April 16, 1944 "Black Sunday" at 3:00pm

-Built by Lockheed Aircraft Corporation (LAC) in Burbank, California.
+Built by Lockheed Aircraft Corporation (LAC) in Burbank.
 Constructors Number 1179.
 Purchased under U. S. Army order number AC-24636 fund F-1 at a cost of $98,990.00.
-Constructors Number 1179.
 At the factory, this aircraft was painted with olive drab upper surfaces with neutral gray lower surfaces.

 On July 3, 1943 Delivered to the U. S. Army Air Force as P-38H-1-LO Lightning serial number 42-66668.
 That same day flown to Alhambra Airfield.
 On July 6, 1943 flown to Long Beach Airfield.
 On July 14, 1943 flown to Los Angles Airfield.
 Project Number 96134-R was hand painted on the boom in white.
 On August 13, 1943 assigned to "Left", disassembled and shipped overseas to Brisbane and reassembled.

-Assigned to the 5th Air Force, 8th Fighter Group, 80th Fighter Squadron "Headhunters".
-This aircraft was assigned to pilot Cornelius M. "Corky" Smith, Jr. who nicknamed the aircraft "Corky Jr" after himself in yellow capital letters.
+Assigned to the 5th Air Force (5th AF), 8th Fighter Group (8th FG), 80th Fighter Squadron (80th FS) "Headhunters".
+This aircraft was assigned to pilot Cornelius M. "Corky" Smith, Jr. who nicknamed the plane "Corky Jr" after himself in yellow capital letters.
 Squadron letter "S" was painted in yellow on both sides of the nose and tail.
 The tips of the tail were painted green with a white stripe below.
 The propeller spinners were painted green with a white stripe at the rear of the spinner.